javascript-studio/studio-lambda/README.md

     - `invokedFunctionArn`: The function ARN, build from the `AWS_REGION` (defaulting to `us-east-1`), `STUDIO_AWS_ACCOUNT` (defaulting to `0000`)
       and the Lambda function name.
+  If a context is given, but one of the above properties is missing, they are added to the context.

 ## Debugging Lambda functions